dev-sec/ansible-collection-hardening/README.md

 Alternatively you can change Ansible's [hash-behaviour](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-hash-behaviour) to `merge`, then you only have to overwrite the single hash you need to.
 But please be aware that changing the hash-behaviour changes it for all your playbooks and is not recommended by Ansible.

+## Improving Kernel Audit logging

+By default, any process that starts before the `auditd` daemon will have an AUID of `4294967295`.
+To improve this and provide more accurate logging, it's reccomend to add the kernel boot parameter `audit=1` to you configuration.
+Without doing this, you will find that your `auditd` logs fail to properly audit all processes.

+For more information, please see this [upstream documentation](https://www.kernel.org/doc/html/latest/admin-guide/kernel-parameters.html) and your system's boot loader documentation, for how to configure additional kernel parameters.

 ## Local Testing

 The preferred way of locally testing the role is to use Docker.
 You will have to install Docker on your system.
 See [Get started](https://docs.docker.com/) for a Docker package suitable to for your system.